zanthous/Sticks/README.md

 # Sticks for osu!lazer
 Sticks is a standalone external ruleset prototype for dual-analogue controllers.

-- Left stick: blue outer ring.
-- Right stick: red inner ring.
+- The left stick is blue and the right stick is red.
+- Notes, sliders, and holds travel from the center toward the circular judgment line.
-- Flick notes require returning to neutral, then crossing outward at the target angle near the hit time.
+- Flick notes require entering the recharge zone, then crossing outward at the target angle near the hit time.
-- Circular sliders require continuously following the displayed angular path with the assigned stick.
+- Sliders require hitting the head and continuously following the displayed angular path with the assigned stick.
-- Directional holds require acquiring an angle and sustaining it; blue duration rails extend outward and red duration rails extend toward the center.
+- Directional holds require hitting an angle and sustaining it while the hold progresses toward the judgment line.
 - Flick and hold/slider heads grade timing and angle equally.
-Their combined `300 / 200 / 175 / 100 / 75 / miss` grade appears as a single colored circle at screen center; failing either required component is a miss.
+Their combined `300 / 200 / 175 / 100 / 75 / miss` grade appears as a thin colored bar along the bottom of the playfield; failing either required component is a miss, and misses use audio feedback without drawing the bar.
 - Holds use slider-style independent head, beat tick, and tail checkpoints.
 Leaving the target loses only checkpoints crossed while away, and tracking/audio resume on return.
 - Standard circles convert to flicks.
 Standard sliders and other duration objects convert to generated circular slider patterns.
 - Source hold notes and spinners convert to directional holds.

+The optional Brackets presentation style has one judgment circle per stick color, and notes pop in in-place.
+The editor currently uses this style regardless of the gameplay presentation selected in settings.

 Approach Rate can be set in **Settings → Rulesets → Sticks**, or use lazer's standard decrease/increase scroll-speed bindings (F3/F4 by default) during gameplay.
+F3/F4 changes AR by 0.5, while Shift+F3/F4 changes it by 0.1.
 The default is AR 7.5 / 825 ms. Map AR does not affect this setting.

-The ruleset provides Easy, Hard Rock, No Fail, Sudden Death, Perfect, Half Time, Double Time, Autoplay, and Difficulty Adjust.
+The ruleset provides Easy, Hard Rock, No Fail, Sudden Death, Perfect, Half Time, Double Time, Autoplay, Relax, Difficulty Adjust, and Strum.
+Strum replaces outward flick activation with trigger or shoulder-button presses while the corresponding stick is aimed outward.
 Circle Size controls the primary angular grading band using the current anchor curve: `45°` at CS 0, `35°` at CS 3, `27.5°` at CS 4, `22.5°` at CS 5, `20°` at CS 5.4, and `15°` at CS 10.
 Near misses within half of this angle get partial credit.
-Difficulty Adjust can override both angle bands, playback speed, reversal conversion, and physical stick travel.
+Difficulty Adjust can override the primary angle, playback speed, reversal conversion, and whether 80% physical stick travel reaches the playfield edge; the secondary angle remains half of the primary angle.

 Star difficulty separately models same-stick neutral-reset speed, angular reading complexity, continuous slider/hold control, and two-stick coordination.
 Per-object strain is aggregated with diminishing standard-style weighting, so sustained patterns matter without scaling linearly with map length.
 CS uses the grading bands actually applied to the objects, OD contributes through timing windows and a mild accuracy factor, and player AR is intentionally excluded.

+Star difficulty is NOT currently well calibrated and needs significant work to be improved.
+For this to happen, a pool of user created maps will likely be needed.

 The converter treats the two sticks as separate resources: simultaneous notes split across them, notes during a slider prefer the free stick, and ordinary notes form short hand phrases rather than naïvely alternating every object.
 Converted sliders use consistent, speed-limited circular arcs chosen from their duration and source pattern.

 ## Build and install

-Requirements: .NET 8 SDK and an osu!lazer installation compatible with ruleset API 2026.730.0.
+Requirements for the default local build are the .NET 8 SDK and ruleset API 2026.730.0.
+Published releases provide separately named DLLs for the supported stable lazer and Tachyon versions; install the DLL matching the osu! version you use.

 ```powershell
 dotnet restore .\osu.Game.Rulesets.Sticks.sln